 The Dorset Studio School behaviour policy sets out our expectation of a calm and orderly environment where teachers can teach and students can enjoy their right to learn without disruption.
-It sets out clear expectations of students and staff.

 The management of behaviour is delivered through an approach centred on therapeutic thinking, support and challenge.
 Moreover, the school recognises the need for a clearly defined graduated approach to manage behaviour: apart from 'the teacher' there are a dedicated team of tutors as well as a Pastoral Support Service to teach, correct, and modify behaviour so that students make positive choices regularly (see Appendix 1 - Roles & Responsibilities).